Orienting undirected phylogenetic networks: Preliminaries

 \section{Preliminaries}

 \yuki{Throughout the paper,~$X$ denotes a non-empty finite set.
-Biologically speaking,~$X$ \leoo{can be seen as} a set of extant taxa.}

-\leoo{An \emph{undirected phylogenetic network} on $X$ is an undirected connected (simple) graph, in which no vertex has degree~$2$, and vertices of degree~$1$ (the \emph{leaves}) are bijectively labelled with the elements in~$X$.
-It is called \emph{binary} if each non-leaf vertex has degree~$3$.} \yuki{We call an undirected phylogenetic network \leoo{with no cycles} an \emph{undirected phylogenetic tree}}. \yukiii{The \emph{reticulation number} of an undirected phylogenetic network is the number of edges that need to be removed to obtain, after suppressing degree-2 vertices, an undirected phylogenetic tree.}
+Biologically speaking, $X$ can be viewed as a set of extant taxa.} \leoo{An \emph{undirected phylogenetic network} $N$ on $X$ is an undirected connected (simple) graph, in which no vertex has degree~$2$, and the set of vertices of degree~$1$ (the \emph{leaves}) is $X$.
+We say $N$ is \emph{binary} if each non-leaf vertex has degree~$3$.} \yuki{An undirected phylogenetic network \leoo{with no cycles} is an \emph{undirected phylogenetic tree}}. \yukiii{The \emph{reticulation number} of an undirected phylogenetic network is the number of edges that need to be removed to obtain, after suppressing degree-2 vertices, an undirected phylogenetic tree.}

-\leoo{A \emph{directed phylogenetic network} on~$X$ is a directed acyclic (simple) graph, in which there is a single vertex of indegree~$0$ and outdegree~$2$ (the \emph{root}), no vertex has indegree~1 and outdegree~1 and the vertices of outdegree~$0$ (the \emph{leaves}) have indegree~$1$ and are bijectively labelled with the elements in~$X$.
-It is called \emph{binary} if all non-root non-leaf vertices either have indegree~$1$ and outdegree~$2$ (the \emph{tree vertices}) or indegree~$2$ and outdegree~$1$. \leooo{An edge or arc is called \emph{pendant} if it is incident to a leaf.} Vertices with indegree at least~$2$ are called \emph{reticulations}.} \yuki{We call a directed (binary) phylogenetic network with no reticulations a \emph{directed (binary) phylogenetic tree.}} If~$(u,v)$ is and arc in a directed phylogenetic network, then~$u$ is called a \emph{parent} of~$v$, and~$v$ is called a \emph{child} of~$u$.
+A \emph{directed phylogenetic network} $N'$ on~$X$ is a directed acyclic graph with no parallel arcs \remiee{in which exactly one vertex has in-degree~$0$ and this vertex has out-degree~$2$ (the {\em root}), no vertices have in-degree~$1$ and out-degree~$1$, and the set of vertices of out-degree~$0$ is $X$ and all such vertices have in-degree~$1$.
+The vertices of out-degree~$0$ are the {\em leaves} of $N'$.
+We say $N'$ is \emph{binary} if all non-root non-leaf vertices either have in-degree~$1$ and out-degree~$2$, or \latest{have} in-degree~$2$ and out-degree~$1$.
+Vertices with in-degree at least~$2$ are \emph{reticulations}, while vertices with in-degree~$1$ are \emph{tree vertices}.} Arcs directed into a reticulation are called {\em reticulation arcs}.
+Furthermore, an arc of $N'$ is \emph{pendant} if it is incident to a leaf.
+If $(u,v)$ is an arc of $N'$, then~$u$ is a \emph{parent} of~$v$, and~$v$ is a \emph{child} of~$u$. \yuki{A directed (binary) phylogenetic network with no reticulations is a \emph{directed (binary) phylogenetic tree.}}

-\leoo{For ease of reading, we will henceforth omit the term `phylogenetic' when referring to (un)directed phylogenetic networks and trees.}

-\leoo{Note that, for simplicity, we require the root of a directed network to have outdegree exactly~2.
-However, it is not difficult to extend our results to the case that the root is allowed to have an outdegree of at least~2.}